Booker scores 27, Suns roll past Grizzlies 122-99

 Booker shot 10 of 19 from the field and topped his season average of 25 points per game despite sitting out the fourth quarter.
 Deandre Ayton added 15 points, nine rebounds and three blocks, while Jae Crowder scored 14.

 Paul shot 9 of 11 from the field and had seven assists.
+The point guard has been known for his intensity but on this Phoenix team he fits right in with a roster that has many strong personalities, especially Booker and Crowder.

+Paul loves how upset the team gets after losses and then responds.

+“You show me someone fine with losing and I’ll show you a loser,” Paul said.

 The game was tight for most of the first half but the Suns slowly pulled away in the third period.
 Crowder rattled home a 3-pointer with a few seconds left to give Phoenix a 96-77 advantage going into the fourth.